21pack/McLaren/README.md

 ## Overview

-McLaren is a *high-performance* C++ game engine specializing in isometric rendering.
-Built on top of [SFML](https://www.sfml-dev.org), it provides developers with *powerful* tools for creating engaging 2.5D games with *modern* graphics features.
+McLaren is a C++ game engine specializing in isometric rendering.
+Built on top of [SFML](https://www.sfml-dev.org), it provides window management, input handling and 2D rendering using only point drawing.

 ### Features